 I subscribe to the idea of "keeping an open mind and an open heart."

-In addition to learning about cultures around the world, I have completed anti-racist workshops where I analyzed the structures of power and privilege that hinder social equity and learned to be an effective social justice ally and an ally to issues such as racism, classism, homophobia, transphobia, ableism, or religious oppression.
+In addition to learning about cultures around the world, I have completed various anti-racist workshops where I analyzed the structures of power and privilege that hinder social equity and learned to be an effective social justice ally to issues such as racism, classism, homophobia, transphobia, ableism, and religious oppression.

 My goal is to empower individuals, families, and couples, to reach their potential by offering anti-racist, strength-based, affirming therapy.